alexisparave94/test-restaurant_challenge/README.md

 ## Create product Table
-  - Name uniq?
+  - Name uniq check
-  - Global should have a default value?
+  - Global should have a default value, false , check
   - When create a global product, it must be added automatically to all restaurant's menu items (callback?)
   - Type is a reserve word we have to change
 ```console